How to Read A Pattern

-Let’s talk patterns.
-They come in all shapes and sizes, and the style of how they’re written can differ greatly across designers and companies.
-Reading a pattern can even seem like reading a foreign language to begin with.
+Knitting and crochet patterns come in all shapes and sizes, and the style they’re written in can differ greatly between designers and brands.
+For beginner crafters, reading a pattern can seem like you're reading another language to begin with!

 Most swatches are 10cm x 10cm and are created by knitting or crocheting a specified amount of stitches and rows.
 If your completed swatch is smaller than 10cm x 10cm you can switch to a bigger needle/hook size to achieve the desired dimensions.
 If your swatch is bigger than 10cm x 10cm you may want to switch to a smaller needle/hook size.

 Remember: Your tension might be uneven when first learning to knit or crochet so it’s worth doing a gauge swatch each time you return to a pattern, even if you’ve made the project before.

 Some patterns are one size only, but others allow you to make multiple sizes.
 The different sizes and their measurements are indicated under this heading.
 The pattern is written for the smallest size, with changes for larger sizes in brackets.
 When only one number is given, it applies to all sizes eg. k1(2,3,4)

 Top Tip: If you’re dealing with a pattern with multiple sizes, then it’s a good idea to use a pencil to highlight or circle the numbers related to the size you’re making, before you start.
 This helps avoid confusion as you work through the pattern.

 Our pattern instructions are broken down into sections, which will vary for each type of project.
 These smaller, more manageable sections allow you to focus on one step at a time, keep track of rows, and monitor your progress.

 The main pattern instructions come under this heading, which is broken down into further easy-to-follow sections depending on the project.